 Everything you need to know about predictive maintenance

 Everyone is eager to find ways that AI can improve revenue and profit, and that’s helped drive predictive maintenance to be one of the most popular concepts in the industry.
-This graph from Google Trends shows that queries about predictive maintenance have risen steadily over the past 5 years.
+This graph from Google Trends shows that queries about predictive maintenance have been rising over the past 5 years.